sanderroobol/spacetime/README.md

 Spacetime can work with quite a few different data files, the most important type being LPM Camera .raw files.
 You can of course plot images from such a file, but you can also plot one or more channels as function of time, frequency (performing FFT) or versus another channel.

-In addition, a couple of other data sources are implemented, mainly focussing on the gas control and analysis systems of the ReactorSTM and -AFM of the Interface Physics group at Leiden Univeristy.
+In addition, a couple of other data sources are implemented, mainly focusing on the gas control and analysis systems of the ReactorSTM and -AFM of the Interface Physics group at Leiden University.
 There is some support for plain text files as well.

 The software is written in a very modular way and it's easy to add support for different data types.
 It's written in Python and runs on all common operating systems.